Mass murderer Manson denied parole again in California

 He had been denied release on parole 11 times before, most recently in 2007, when the board ruled that he “continues to pose an unreasonable danger to others and may still bring harm to anyone he would come in contact with.”

-Following a hearing of about two hours at Corcoran, located 175 miles northwest of Los Angeles, the board announced its latest rejection in a statement issued through the corrections department without further comment.
+Following a hearing of about two hours at Corcoran, located 175 miles northwest of Los Angeles, the board issued its latest rejection without further comment, corrections spokesman Luis Patino said.

-But according to pool media accounts from inside the proceeding, Parole Hearing Commissioner John Peck said Manson had accumulated 108 serious disciplinary violations in prison since 1971 and has shown no sign of remorse for his murder convictions.

-Manson also has failed to participate in self-help programs or vocational training, nor has he demonstrated any plans for what he would do if paroled.

-“Quite frankly, I don’t think he could have helped himself today by speaking on the record,” Lewis told reporters afterward, according to CNN.

-Corrections department spokesman Luis Patino said Manson last showed up for a parole hearing in 1997.

 Amid the hippie culture of the 1960s, Manson, a charismatic ex-convict, put together a collection of runaways and outcasts known as the Manson Family.
-In the summer of 1969 he became one of the 20th century’s most infamous criminals when he directed his mostly young, female followers to murder seven people in what prosecutors said was part of a twisted plan to incite a race war between whites and blacks.
+In the summer of 1969 he became one of the 20th century’s most infamous criminals when he directed his mostly young, female followers to murder seven people.

 Among the victims was actress Sharon Tate, the pregnant wife of filmmaker Roman Polanski, who was stabbed 16 times by members of the cult in the early morning hours of August 9, 1969.